abdelmonem55/learn-rust/voting.md

  current_account_id: "alice_near".to_string(),
 ```

-String is a UTF-8 dynamic groupable list used to store sequence of chars, and we here we call [to_string](https://doc.rust-lang.org/std/string/trait.ToString.html) to get String from the variable of type '&str' we will check it next page
+String is a UTF-8 dynamic groupable list used to store sequence of chars, and we here we call [to_string](https://doc.rust-lang.org/std/string/trait.ToString.html) to get String from the variable of type '&str' we will check it next page.

 ----